 You’ll also need a form of payment to purchase the money order.
 Some issuers limit your payment options, too.
 You likely won’t be able to purchase a money order with a credit card.

 Steps to fill out a money order

-1. Fill in the name of the recipient
+1. Fill in the name of the payee

-Write the name of the recipient of the money order in the “pay to” or “pay to the order of” field.
+Write the name of the payee of the money order in the “pay to” or “pay to the order of” field.
 This could be a person’s name or the name of a business.
 Print the name clearly in ink.

 It’s important to fill out this section as soon as you purchase the money order, since this will be the only person authorized to cash or deposit it.
 If the money order is lost or misplaced without a payee’s name written down, it could be liable to fraud and someone else could write their name on it.

 If given the option, fill out your name in the field labeled “from,” “purchaser” or “sender.”